-The founder's guide to building a data room investors don't hate
+The complete guide to building a data room investors don't hate

-A no-fluff guide for founders building their first investor data room - what to include, how to structure it, and how to tell if investors are actually reading it.
+A no-fluff guide for businesses building their first investor data room - what to include, how to structure it, and how to tell if investors are actually reading it.

 Investor data room